ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 Testing my model's success
 ------
 I chose to go with a vanilla R-squared (R^2) indication of success.
-This is the default option for regression problems, and is simply:
+This is the default option for data scientists tackling regression problems, and is simply a measure of how much better my model is than just predicting the mean rating or revenue for each film.
-* negative if your model performs worse than just picking the mean rating or revenue for each movie.
+* negative if the model performs worse than just picking the mean.
 The higher the negative, the worse.
-* zero if it your model just picks the mean movie rating or revenue for each movie.
+* zero if it the model just picks the mean movie rating or revenue for each movie.
 * above zero if it performs better than the mean, with "1" being the perfect model.
 * Naturally, at some point you choose to stop when your solution is good enough.
+This definition differs per problem you're solving, but generally
+	- 0.6-0.9 indicates a good model
+	- Anything above is too good to be true, pointing to some unfair input variables or overfitting.
+For instance, I accidentally included row count in my first model run, and since the data was sorted by revenue, my model almost perfectly predicted revenue.
-This definition differs per problem you're solving, but generally 0.6-0.9 indicates a good model, with anything above that being too good to be true.
-0-0.6 means you're at least picking _something_ up, but may not be good enough to use for important business decisions, for instance.
+	- 0-0.6 means you're at least picking _something_ up, but may not be good enough to use for important business decisions, for instance.

 Predicting film rating
 -----------------
 Source file: [film_rating_with_cast_best_regressor.py](https://github.com/rian-van-den-ander/explorations/blob/master/film_success/film_rating_with_cast_best_regressor.py)

-For this, I used all input variables including an indication, for each of the top 500 cast members in the dataset, whether they appeared in the movie.

-I ran the data through a [Hyperparameter grid search](https://towardsdatascience.com/grid-search-for-model-tuning-3319b259367e) using the [XGBoost regressor](https://xgboost.readthedocs.io/en/latest/) library.
-I tried several other libraries in the grid search, including random forest regressors.
-The grid search greatly improved the performance of the vanilla XGBoost regressor.
+For my model selection, I ran the data through a [Hyperparameter grid search](https://towardsdatascience.com/grid-search-for-model-tuning-3319b259367e) using the [XGBoost regressor](https://xgboost.readthedocs.io/en/latest/) library.
+I tried several other libraries in the grid search, including random forest regressors and a terribly performing neural network.
+The grid search greatly improved the performance of the vanilla XGBoost regressor, a library which comes highly recommended for speed and accuracy.

 Naturally, accurately predicting a movie rating from purely movie metadata is a bit of a pipe dream.
 There are a lot of variables that one won't see in the metadata, such as the quality of script, or whether the role was just perfect for Johnny Depp.

 That said, the best result I got was R^2 of 0.53.
 By machine learning standards, this is OK, but nothing to write home about.
 53% of the variance beyond the average rating was explained by the model.
-In other words, it was missing out on a lot.
-However, this is still much better than an average line predicting a 6.2 rating for each movie!
+In other words, it was missing out on a lot, but still clearly predicting most movies that were better or worse than average.

 ![Rating predictions](../images/insights/predicting_film_success_2019_08_05/rating_predictions.png "Rating predictions")

-Interestingly, this picture shows an intuitive quick win.
-The model just has to be 'tilted' in order to provide better predictions!
+Interestingly, this figure shows an intuitive quick win.
+The model just has to be 'tilted' in order to provide better predictions.

+But instead, I decided to analyse what features were most involved in the model's success:

 What are the variables most associated with film rating?
 ------

 An output from the XGBoost library provides the importance of variables it uses for prediction.
 This must be taken with a slight pinch of salt, given that the model itself has not made perfect predictions.
+However, the output provides a very clear story:

 ![Rating feature importances](../images/insights/predicting_film_success_2019_08_05/feature_importances_rating.png "Rating feature importances")

 Here, we can see only around 200 of the input variables held any importance at all.
 Ther rest were essentially discarded by the algorithm.
 That's ok!
-In future, I would just run the variables through an analysis ([LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)
+In future, with a better computer, I would simply pick more input variables (crew and cast) and crunch them through an analysis ([LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)
 ?) in advance to pick out those with no correlation to film rating.

-In text form, the variables most associated with film rating were as follows. _Disclaimer: These can just as well be NEGATIVELY affecting the rating, as a cynic might pick up from a couple of the names (teenager, horror).
+In text form, the variables most associated with film rating were as follows. _Disclaimer: These can just as well be NEGATIVELY affecting the rating, as you might pick up from a couple of the names (horror, teenager).
 The algorithm just returns the ones with the largest effect on its predictor._

 ~~~~
 ('Drama', 0.02771771)